INTRODUCTION

 MANAGING MATERNAL HEALTH AND WELLBEING

-BUILDING A TRUSTED RELATIONSHIP WITH YOUR HEALTHCARE PROVIDER
+BUILD RELATIONSHIP WITH HEALTHCARE PROVIDER

 Frequent prenatal visits nurture a strong relationship with your healthcare provider.
 This trust is crucial for open communication, enabling you to ask questions and express any concerns.
 Knowing that you have consistent support and guidance throughout your pregnancy journey builds confidence and reduces anxiety, leading to a more positive experience.